james-ben/james-ben.github.io/index.md

 ### Qemu fork (work)

-A fork of Qemu to do cache emulation.  _Currently under development_
+A fork of Qemu, with plugins which support cache emulation, and fault injection on the Zynq-7000 SoC.

 [https://github.com/byuccl/qemu](https://github.com/byuccl/qemu)

+Fault injection setup will be released with the next public version of COAST.

 ### Self-driving cars (school)